Training Information for the Khokha and Deniz Labs, as well as PGDP students

 Regarding the last training, you may not be working with human pathogens, but human blood and saliva is processed in the lab, so you need to be familiar with safety issues around human materials.

 Khokha Lab Protocol

 Our Animal Use Protocol (AUP) covers all aspects of animal use in our lab, such as who is allowed to work with the animals, what experiments we can do, how many animals we can keep, husbandry policies, and a host of other things.
-In order to gain some familiarity with the AUP, please read over the blue highlighted sections of the 2015 protocol, located in a binder named "AUP 2012-2015", on the top shelf over Maura desk.
+After you are added to our Animal Protocol, you will have read-only access to our protocol at:

 Lab Rules and Safety